delegate365/Reports/README.md

 [![link](./Samples/report-notification.png)](./Samples/report-notification.png "Click to enlarge")

-There is no file backup, so pls. download the files if needed within one week.
-You find a list of all available reports with sample report files here.
+There is no file backup, so pls. download the files if needed within the valid time frame.
+Find a list of all available reports with sample report files here.

 ## Report Overview